Associate the uppercase letter L and lowercase letter l with the /l/ sound as in lost, lane, and lamp.

 - Glue the letter cards on the front of Luke’s luggage.

-- Write the letter L (and lowercase l) on the back of the luggage.
+- Write the uppercase letter L and lowercase letter l on the back of the luggage.

 SEEL Target Texts